ibm-cloud-docs/discovery-data/assemble.md

 ### Prerequisites
 {: #ccs-compilation-prereqs}

-To compile a custom connector, you need to have the following items on your local machine.
+To compile a custom connector, you need to have the following items on your local system.
 See [Custom connector example](/docs/discovery-data?topic=discovery-data-connector-dev#example-connection-requirements) for details.

--   JDK 1.8 or higher
+-   Java SDK 1.8 or higher
 -   [Gradle](https://gradle.org/install/){: external}
 -   The `custom-crawler-docs.zip` file from an installed {{site.data.keyword.discoveryshort}} instance
 -   The JSch package